-The next session of Alpha will begin on January 6 at 6:00 PM and go through March 17 at Valley Central Bank, 6550 Princeton Glendale Road, Liberty Township.
+The next session of Alpha will begin on September 8 at 6:00 PM in room 2/3 at St. Max!

 We can always learn more about our faith and grow in our relationship with Christ, and Alpha gives us a chance to do this.